The One Thing That Finally Helped Me Sleep Again During Menopause

 My mood feels more balanced - Iām not snapping at the kids as much (though I still have my moments⦠Iām human after all š).

-The sleep anxiety that used to hit me at bedtime has eased - Iāve stopped lying there worrying about whether Iāll sleep or not and I donāt get overwhelmed so easily anymore.
+The sleep anxiety that used to hit me at bedtime has eased - Iāve stopped lying there worrying about whether Iāll sleep or not because now I know I will - and I donāt get overwhelmed so.

 What I Use, And Trust

-Magnesium glycinateĀ - gentle and calming, known for supporting restful sleep
+Magnesium glycinateĀ - gentle and calming and known for supporting restful sleep

 Magnesium gluconateĀ - easily absorbed and kind on digestion

-See the exact magnesium I take here, (because if youāre going to try it, you want the one that actuallyĀ works!)
+See the exact magnesium I take here, (because if youāre going to try it, you want the one that actuallyĀ works right!?)

 Weighted BlanketĀ ā see the ones I recommend hereĀ (they feel like a hug for your nervous system - donāt underestimate the power of pressure therapy)